wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 1. Summarizes the values within each group by averaging them.
 1. Tests each average value (1 per minute) to see whether it is 0 or non-zero.

 For example, say 5 data values are reported between 12:11:00pm and 12:11:59pm.
 The alert checking process evaluates these data values against the alert condition to produce a series of result values, also between 12:11:00pm and 12:11:59pm.
-The average of these 5 result values is then displayed at 12:11:00pm.
+The average of these 5 result values is then returned as a summarization data point at 12:11:00pm.

 **Note** If you want a different summarization strategy, then you can use the [`align()`](ts_align.html) function in your query, with parameters specifying a 1-minute time window and your preferred summarization method.